nebular/PixEngine_Android_demo/README.md

 Support
 -------
-If you've found an error in these samples, please [file an issue] (https://github.com/nebular/olcPGE_Android/issues/new).
+If you've found an error please [file an issue] (https://github.com/nebular/olcPGE_Android/issues/new).

 Patches are encouraged, and may be submitted by [forking this project](https://github.com/nebular/olcPGE_Android/fork) and submitting a pull request through GitHub.